What’s the Difference Between Forecast vs Actuals

 Actuals are entered at the monthly level but when it comes to the variance reports, you’ll be able to roll them all up into quarterly and yearly views – again, calculating your totals and comparing them at any level you choose.
 This gives you the flexibility to conduct monthly, quarterly or annual reviews with your team.

-We are adding Actuals vs forecast to Business & Pro level subscriptions.
-If you are on the free Basic version or a Startup subscription you can upgrade at any time to Business or Pro to access this new feature.
+We have added actuals vs forecast to our Professional and Enterprise level subscriptions.
+If you are on our free cash flow software subscription, you can upgrade at any time to access this new feature.